 Trust weakens as you look higher up the chain.
 Staff members might trust their line manager but feel more ambivalent about the CEO, for example.
 What this means is that good leadership at the highest level must be underpinned by empathy and a wider understanding of what is taking place in the company.
 This requires a dialogue between the senior leaders and the staff beneath them.
 For senior leaders, displaying vulnerability by exposing themselves to feedback or even criticism is a powerful way of building trust.
 Communication of all kinds, at all areas of a business, is highly effective in building trust because it allows individuals to gain a deeper sense of how their colleagues work.

-But underpinning both a willingness to hear feedback and a policy of open communication is the most essential factor in building trust in an organisation.
+But underpinning both a willingness to hear feedback and a policy of open communication is the most essential factor in building trust in an organization.
 Transparency allows others to see behind the curtain and understand the mechanisms and processes that drive certain outcomes.
 Transparency doesn’t have to be radical.
 Businesses don’t have to risk exposing themselves and losing their competitive advantage or risk confidential information becoming widely known.
 But a degree of transparency, by individual members of the workforce as well as managers and senior members of staff, is crucial to showing others how you work and what your intentions are.

 Lastly, you cannot expect to be trusted if you don’t trust others.
 This is especially relevant for senior managers, who most signal consistently to their employees that they have faith in them.
 Studies show that employees who are less trusted by their manager put in less effort, get less done, and are more likely to leave.
 The opposite is also true.